D00253579/ServerSideDevelopment_CA3/README.md

 ```
 123!"£QWEqwe
 ```
+## User Authentication <br>
+Guest User: A guest user can only view data, this includes character and studios data.

+Registered User: A registered user can view character and studios data, they can also create new characters.
+However, they can only edit and delete their own created characters, a user cannot edit or delete original characters.

+Admin: An admin can perform all CRUD operations for characters including original characters and characters created by users.
+The admin can edit and delete existing studios.
+The admin can view all users, we attempted the edit and delete for users and included the code, however it is not working correctly.

 ## Jamie References <br>
 For this project, we utilised seeding to provide default data in the database so that we could test constantly thorughout development.
 I used Johan van den Broek's(2024) seeding article to learn how to create seeders that can be run after migrating the tables.
 As we had a date field in our studios table I had to use Carbon to create a date in the seeder.
 I used Chris Sev's(2021) article on how to use Carbon properly.
 As we were creating our authentication for admin and for users I found a informative tutorial on youtube by Career Development Lab(2022) on how to create proper authentication using middleware to design our tasks for both admin and user.
 To make the authentication easier I read Laravel's(No date) documentation on the default attribute and assigned a 0 to users whenever they register so that the middleware can make the distinction between user and admin.
 I also read up on Stackoverflow(2023) on how to delete a studio while avoiding a foreign key constraint.
 I also found out about the date input type as well.